top of page

 Methods: It is important to note that this whole plan can work without specialized medical AI models for the 24 individual challenges.
 The medical insights noted in the recent Eric Topol video are from the regular model of ChatGPT everyone is using.
 If one can attain agreement on these parameters for xenotransplantation, then this same general approach may be used for all the other 23 big challenges of humanity in the all inclusive list, a concept first suggested by computing scientist Marcus Hutter, described at the beginning of this recent video: 1.
 Human aggression, 2.
 Nuclear war, 3.
 Climate emergency, 4.
 Systemic racism, 5.
 Pandemics, 6.
 Neocolonialism, 7.
 AI alignment, 8.
 Energy, 9.
 Avatars, 10.
 Water scarcity, 11.
 Asteroids, 12.
 Nanotechnology, 13.
 Biodiversity, 14.
 Environment, 15.
 Resource depletion, 16.
 Solar winds, 17.
 Behavioural biology, 18.
 Financial crisis, 19.
 Genetic engineering, 20.
 Ideology, 21.
 Complexity fragility, 22.
 Unknown unknowns, 23.
 Other.
 Overall one can imagine humanity solving many of these individual challenges and aiming toward an equitable near Star Trek world.
 Gene Roddenberry would be proud!

-Results: At the January 25-26, 2024 AST Controversies Conference on Ethics in Xenotransplantation, and the planning meetings before that, we came up with a six-month or longer "low risk time travel" plan for the conference, where we start writing a white paper document in January 2024 predicting the situation in July 2024 (or later) when we finish the white paper and make it public.
+Results: At the January 25-26, 2024 AST Controversies Conference on Ethics in Xenotransplantation, and the planning meetings before that, we came up with a nine-month or longer "low risk time travel" plan for the conference, where we start writing a white paper document in January 2024 predicting the situation in October 2024 (or later) when we finish the white paper and make it public.
 It is "low risk time travel"!
 We think nothing has ever been written with a time travel plan like that and it adds very productive tension to the writing process, invigorating it, including the current moment.
-In the age of AI much more progress can be made in six months than usually happens in that time period, it is like having a very smart assistant, smarter than anyone you have worked with before.
+In the age of AI much more progress can be made in nine months than usually happens in that time period, it is like having a very smart assistant, smarter than anyone you have worked with before.
 That AI speeding up effect is there even without a custom made AI component of the project.
-That is why the time traveling idea works, the amount of idea generation in six months is much greater than it used to be before AI.
-It is no longer "just six months."
-Now it is six months with two exclamation points: "six months!!"
-(Or longer!!)
-Please complete the five question survey on ethics of xenotransplantation we have constructed.
+That is why the time traveling idea works, the amount of idea generation in nine months is much greater than it used to be before AI.
+It is no longer "just nine months."
+Now it is nine months with two exclamation points: "nine months!!"
+(Or longer!!).

 Conclusions: Successful models require the right mixture of simplicity and purposeful complexity.
 Time is kidney (Figure at top right) , and artificial intelligence alters time in many ways, speeds up progress and life itself.
 So it is natural that AI will positively impact kidney, transplant medicine, and xenotransplantation profoundly.
 Basic goodness of human beings (Figure at top left) is something we have to work on, but can emerge more easily under the influence of AI, QR code for accessing hyperlinks and images.